Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 DEFENSIVE LINE

 The Seahawks played without tackle Shamar Stephen, a starter all year, who sat out with a lingering foot injury.
-No matter, for the most part, as the Seahawks held the 49ers to just 66 yards rushing and 2.9 yards-per-carry, with no run of longer than 11.
+No matter, for the most part, as the Seahawks held the 49ers to just 66 yards rushing and 2.9 yards per carry, with no run of longer than 11 yards.
 The Seahawks also got more pressure on the quarterback than last week – when they did not have a single quarterback hit on Cam Newton.
 Bringing the linebackers more to blitz helped out, and the Seahawks finished with a season-high 15 quarterback hits.
 This was another Pro Bowl-resume-building game for Jarran Reed, who had six quarterback hits and a sack.
 And rookie Poona Ford got the start in place of Stephen and had four tackles, all solo.
 Frank Clark also had three quarterback hits.

 Grade: B-plus.